 Llangoed Hall, Powys

 From the Laura Ashley furnishings (it used to be owned by Sir Bernard Ashley, husband of the famous designer) to the custom-designed crockery, Llangoed Hall in Powys, mid Wales, is a classy option for afternoon tea.
-There’s traditional cream tea and Welsh tea on offer, or book ahead for the full afternoon tea or Laura Ashley afternoon tea, which includes Elderflower Champagne and floral teas, plus cakes, sandwiches and scones served on bespoke crockery inspired by Laura Ashley.
+There’s traditional cream tea and Welsh tea on offer, or book ahead for the full afternoon tea.
+You can also book the Laura Ashley afternoon tea, which includes Elderflower Champagne and floral teas, cakes, sandwiches and scones served on bespoke crockery inspired by Laura Ashley.

 Palace of Holyroodhouse, Edinburgh

 At the Palace of Holyroodhouse in Edinburgh – The Queen’s official Scottish residence – you can drink and dine in regal style on a tower of home-made cakes, pastries and sandwiches, with loose-leaf tea and the option to add champagne.
 If you happen to be more of a coffee drinker, you won’t be able to resist posting a wee picture of your cappuccino, which comes decorated with a very cute crown-shaped sprinkling of chocolate!

 London hotel The Berkeley is a must for anyone who loves to Instagram food snaps as much as pictures of fabulous outfits.
 Their signature Prêt-à-Portea Afternoon Tea changes with every fashion season, serving delicious delicacies that reflect the hottest collections of the moment.
 Think Balmain-inspired peach posset and Manolo Blahnik stiletto biscuits, washed down with a loose leaf tea or a glass of fizz.

 Lords of the Manor, Cotswolds